MichelleQuiroz/MichelleQuiroz/README.md

-- 👋 Hi, I’m @MichelleQuiroz, also known as MarshallLaw
+- 👋 Hi, I’m @MichelleQuiroz, also known as MarshallLaw (my Alias)
 - 👀 I’m interested in ...
 Drawing, Video Games, Animals, Music, and sleeping
 - 🌱 I’m currently learning ...
 Scripting, Programming, Animal Behavior, Game Design
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... michellequiroz729@gmail.com

 <!---
 MichelleQuiroz/MichelleQuiroz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.